In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 Read Update query in PostgreSQL

-You can insert multiple rows into a table from another table in PostgreSQL by the above method, using SELECT query.
-The syntax is as same as the above.
+Using the SELECT query, the above method allows you to insert multiple rows into a table from another table in PostgreSQL.
+The syntax is the same as the above.

-So, lets practice some examples to get a better hand on the concept.
+So, let’s practice some examples to handle the concept better.

 Example: